The Group Structure of Pivot and Loop Complementation on Graphs and Set Systems: Introduction

 \section{Introduction}

-\ifshort Local complementation has originally been considered in \cite{kotzig1968} as a transformation on circle graphs (or overlap graphs), modelling a natural transformation on its underlying interval segments.
-Subsequently, the graph transformation edge complementation has been defined in terms of local complementation in \cite{bouchet1988}.
-Many computational application areas have since appeared for both graph transformations.
-For example, local complementation on simple graphs retains the entanglement of the corresponding graph states in quantum computing \cite{PhysRevA.69.022316}.
-Local complementation is also of main interest in relation to rank-width in the vertex-minor project initiated by Oum \cite{DBLP:journals/jct/Oum05}.
-Moreover, edge complementation is fundamentally related to the interlace polynomial \cite{Arratia_InterlaceP_SODA,Arratia2004199,Aigner200411}, the definition of which is motivated by the computation of the number of $k$-component circuit partitions in a graph.

-Local and edge complementation as mentioned above are concerned with simple graphs, where loops are not allowed.
-It turns out that edge complementation on simple graphs is a special case of a general matrix operation called principal pivot transform (PPT, or simply pivot), due to Tucker~\cite{tucker1960}, capable of partially (component-wise) inverting a given matrix.
-By \cite{bouchet1987}, edge complementation can then be described in terms of set systems (more specifically, in terms of delta-matroids due to a specific exchange axiom that they fulfill).

-As observed in \cite{Geelen97}, local and edge complementation can be naturally modified for graphs where loops are allowed, in such a way that they are both a special case of PPT.
-From now on we refer to graphs where loops are allowed as \emph{graphs} for short.
-On graphs, local and edge complementation have natural applications as well, e.g., the formal study of gene assembly in ciliates \cite{GeneAssemblyBook,MaxPivotsGraphs/Brijder09}, a research area within computational biology.
-Surprisingly, the similarity between local and edge complementation for simple graphs on the one hand and pivots on matrices (or graphs) on the other hand has been largely unnoticed, and as a result they have been studied almost independently.

-The aim of this paper is to bridge this gap between graphs and simple graphs by considering the interplay of pivot and loop complementation (flipping the existence of loops for a given set of vertices) on graphs. \else Principal pivot transform (PPT, or simply pivot), due to Tucker~\cite{tucker1960}, partially inverts a given matrix.
+Principal pivot transform (PPT, or simply pivot), due to Tucker~\cite{tucker1960}, partially inverts a given matrix.
 Its definition is originally motivated by the extensively studied linear complementarity problem \cite{cottle1992}.
 However, there are many other application areas for PPT, see \cite{Tsatsomeros2000151} for an overview.
 We consider pivots on graphs where loops are allowed (i.e., symmetric matrices over $\two$).
 It is shown by Bouchet~\cite{bouchet1987} that, in this case, the pivot operation satisfies an equivalent definition in terms of set systems (more specifically, in terms of delta-matroids due to a specific exchange axiom that they fulfill).

 Pivot operations on graphs (where loops are allowed) can be decomposed into two types of elementary pivots: local complementation and edge complementation.
 The names ``local complementation'' and ``edge complementation'' are due to similar operations on simple graphs.
 Local complementation on simple graphs has originally been considered in \cite{kotzig1968} and edge complementation has subsequently been defined in terms of local complementation in \cite{bouchet1988}.
 There these operations were motivated by circle graphs (or overlap graphs), where local and edge complementation model natural transformations on the underlying interval segments (or, equivalently, on Euler tours within a 4-regular graph).
 Many other application areas have since been identified.
 For example, local complementation on simple graphs retains the entanglement of the corresponding graph states in quantum computing \cite{PhysRevA.69.022316}, and this operation is of main interest in relation to rank-width in the vertex-minor project initiated in \cite{DBLP:journals/jct/Oum05}.
 Moreover, edge complementation is fundamentally related to the interlace polynomial \cite{Arratia_InterlaceP_SODA,Arratia2004199,Aigner200411}, the definition of which is motivated by the computation of the number of $k$-component circuit partitions in a graph.
 Elementary pivots on graphs naturally appear in the formal study of gene assembly in ciliates~\cite{GeneAssemblyBook,BHH/PivotsDetPM/09} (a research area of computational biology).